Skip to content

 The enum is a StrEnum so it compares cleanly against the raw string written to app.ctx.state by the transition methods.

-TRAINING: train() is running on a background thread.
-Predict ticks short-circuit so they don't fight for GPU.
-PREDICTING: The predict thread is calling extract + predict each tick at predict_hz and writing the result to pipeline.predictions.
+The predict thread is calling extract + predict each tick at predict_hz and writing the result to pipeline.predictions.

 save_pickle